 Congratulations!
-You have taken the first step to go to college - you've applied!
-Once you have submitted your online application, colleges should be in touch with you to inform you of the status of your application.
+You have taken the first step to going to college-you've applied!
+Once you have submitted your online application, colleges should contact you to inform you of its status.
 Make sure to check your email.
-If the college has not contacted you within four to six weeks of your submission, contact the admissions office to ask about your application status.
+Colleges should contact you.
+If the college has not contacted you about your submission, contact the admissions office to ask about your application status.